GoogleCloudPlatform/gcsfuse/docs/semantics.md

 *   Say that machine B then runs `cat foo/bar/qux`.

-The `cat` command on machine B will result in the following series of calls from the kernel VFS layer to gcsfuse:
+The `cat` command on machine B will result in the following sequence of calls from the kernel VFS layer to gcsfuse:

 *   Look up the inode for 'foo' within the root.
 Call it F.